timescale/docs/getting-started/services.md

 3. In the **Service Information** page:
     1. Click **Download the config** and store your configuration information in a secure location.

        This page contains all you need to connect to your service.
-Spoiler alert, you need the config page to complete this get started.
+Spoiler alert, you need the config page to complete this Get Started process.

     1. Either:
         - Follow the instructions and connect to your service.